jiunshiah/maven-project/README.md

 # maven-project
-Source code for M1 DevOps PLayground.
+Source code for M1 DevOps Playground.
+HELLO WORLD

-made changes to check on the automating GIt polling
+made changes to check on the automating of GIT polling